duarte2025/django-oppia/docs/dev/troubleshooting/translations.rst

 Additional style attribute used in page and topic titles
 ---------------------------------------------------------

-For page and topic/section titles, when the multilang span tags include additional attributes, this seems to stop the Moodle multilang filter functioning correctly, but applies to the titles only, not the page content.
+For page and topic/section titles, when the multilang span categories include additional attributes, this seems to stop the Moodle multilang filter functioning correctly, but applies to the titles only, not the page content.

 Example 1 (does not work):